learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

   end
 ```

-As you can see, we don't need to take `customer` in as an argument, because we're passing in `self` to represent the current instance of customer.
-This method will allow us to create new meals as a `customer`, and automatically associates each new `meal` with the `customer` that creates it.
+As you can see, we don't need to take `customer` in as an argument, because we're passing in `self` as reference to the current instance of customer.
+This method will allow us to create new meals as a `customer`, and automatically associates each new `meal` with the `customer` that created it.
 We can do the same thing for the `Waiter` class.

 ```ruby
   def new_meal(customer, total, tip=0)